OpenScienceRoadmap/OpenScienceRoadmap.github.io/index.md

 title: Home
 ---

-<div class="callout">JROST is now a community initiative of <a href="https://investinopen.org/">Invest in Open Infrastructure</a>.
-Learn more about our <a href="https://investinopen.org/community/jrost-2020-conference/">14–16 December 2020 event.</a></div>
+<p class="callout">JROST is now a community initiative of <a href="https://investinopen.org/">Invest in Open Infrastructure</a>.
+Learn more about our <a href="https://investinopen.org/community/jrost-2020-conference/">14–16 December 2020 event.</a></p>

 # What
 We propose an effort to develop a “Joint Roadmap for Open Science Tools”.
 This will be delivered by an informal group of like-minded organizations coming together around a common purpose.